In Uncrewed Test, Boeing's Starliner Capsule Fails To Reach Space Station

 Boeing says the capsule, which is carrying 600 pounds of cargo as a dress rehearsal for a possible mission with astronauts next year, has reached a stable orbit, but not at the correct altitude to dock with the station.

-The test is part of NASA's $6.8 billion dollar Commercial Crew program to launch humans from the U.S. and end a nearly decade-long reliance on the Russian space agency for rides to the station.
+The test is part of NASA's $6.8 billion Commercial Crew program to launch humans from the U.S. and end a nearly decade-long reliance on the Russian space agency for rides to the station.
 Currently, NASA astronauts hitch a ride on Soyuz capsules.

 Boeing is going head-to-head with SpaceX, which conducted a successful docking of its Dragon capsule with the station in March.
 SpaceX could send astronauts on Dragon as soon as the spring.